 In either of the tracks, an academic advisor is assigned in each of the areas.
-The course selection must be approved by the respective programs and by the primary advisor.
+The course selection must be approved by the respective programs and by the Coordinator of the Liberal Studies Program.
 In all cases, the student must fulfill the prerequisites for courses identified for the B.L.S. course of study in addition to the courses themselves.